CodeYourFuture/immersive-go-course/multiple-servers/README.md

 See if you can debug what's happening here and fix it: check the [developer tools in your browser](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_are_browser_developer_tools).

-The fix will be a modification to the API server, modifying the response.
+The fix will be a modification to the API server, modifying the response headers.

 These are the kinds of issues we often run into when developing a server interacting with other systems, such as a web browser.
 It's our job to understand and consider how those other systems work when developing.

 ### Load balancing & routing

-The the architecture diagram at the start we had the file and API servers separated, with requests from the browser going through a load balancer and router layer.
+In the architecture diagram at the start we had the file and API servers separated, with requests from the browser going through a load balancer and router layer.

 This is a common pattern that we find in larger systems.
 At the most basic level, this layer is acting as a "reverse proxy" for our servers: it is accepting requests, forwarding them on to other servers, and returning responses.
 Routing refers to this layer sending requests to the appropriate destination according to some criteria, while load balancing refers to distributing requests across multiple instances of a server.